fulcus/mongodb-covid19-db/README.md

 ### Purpose
 The first project's goal is to trace contacts between people, to monitor the viral diffusion.
 It entails the design and implementation of a document-based NoSQL database to support a contact tracing application for COVID-19.
-The data are fake and generated with [mockaroo](https://www.mockaroo.com/) and python scripts.
-The generated is in `mongodb/data/certificates.json`.
+The data is fake and generated with [mockaroo](https://www.mockaroo.com/) and python scripts.
+The generated data is in `mongodb/data/certificates.json`.

 ### Installation